r-portas/comp3702/lecture_notes/week8_lecture.md

     Until V^(t+1)(s) = V^t(s) for all s
 ```

+## Using Value Iteration

+1. Write down the current values (e.g. The reward for each tile)
+2. Calculate each possible state and find the expected result

 ## Problem: Large state space
 - So far, we assume we can store the values of all states and update the value of each state sufficiently often
 - Infeasible in large state space, especially continous state space